Bank of England governor: UK needs to rebuild relationship after Brexit - ExBulletin

 Bank of England governor: UK needs to rebuild relationship after Brexit

+Andrew Bailey's Mansion House investor speech marked some of his strongest comments on Brexit, with him saying one of the consequences would be weaker trade.

+He had previously avoided commenting on the topic because of the bank's independence from Westminster politics.

-Mr Bailey will say the changing relationship with the EU has “pummeled” the economy.
+Mr Bailey said the changing relationship with the EU was putting pressure on the economy.

+“As a civil servant, I have no position on Brexit itself,” he said.
+“But you have to point out the consequences.”

-“The impact on trade appears to be greater for goods than services, but it highlights why we must be alert and welcome the opportunity to rebuild relationships while respecting the decisions of the British people.”
+He added: “The impact on trade appears to be greater for goods than services… But this highlights why we must remain vigilant and welcome the opportunity to rebuild relationships while respecting the very important decisions of the British people.”
+He added.

+The government remains opposed to rejoining the EU, but Prime Minister Rachel Reeves said in a Mansion House speech that there could be a closer relationship.

+“Our biggest trading partner is the European Union.
+We will not overturn Brexit or re-enter the single market or customs union.
+But we need to reset the relationship,” she said.

-Mr Bailey also warned of “widespread disruption in the global economy”, saying the UK should not focus “only on the impact of Brexit”.
+Mr Bailey said the UK should not focus “only on the impact of Brexit” but warn of “geopolitical shocks and wider disruptions in the global economy”.

-His Brexit comments went much further than he had previously done on the subject.
-Last November he said the decision had “reduced the openness of the UK economy”.
+He made similar comments last week when asked about U.S. President-elect Donald Trump's threat to impose tariffs of up to 20% on imports.

+Vicky Pryce, senior economic adviser at the Center for Economics and Business Research, said that if that were to happen, “it's actually quite questionable whether the UK would have a special relationship with the US when it still trades significantly with Europe.” “he said.

 Assessing the economic impact of the UK's decision to leave the EU has been tricky due to several economic shocks in recent years.